Degenerative conditions in the vertebrae of your lumbar spine, or low back, are a common source of leg pain.

 - The annulus fibrosis - the strong, fibrous outer ring that surrounds and supports the nucleus pulposus.

 Over time, intervertebral discs can become dried out, compressed or otherwise damaged, due to age, genetics and everyday wear-and-tear.
 When this happens, the nucleus pulposus may push through the annulus fibrosis.
-Disc degeneration also may result in bone spurs, also called osteophytes, or spinal stenosis, the narrowing of the area of the spine where the nerve leaves the spine and travels to the rest of the body.
+Disc degeneration also may result in bone spurs, also called osteophytes, or spinal stenosis, the narrowing of the area of the spinal canal.

-If disc or bone material pushes into or impinges on a nearby nerve root and/or the spinal cord, it may result in pain, numbness, weakness, muscle spasms and loss of coordination, both at the site of the damage and elsewhere in the body.
-Sciatica - often described as pain that begins in the hip and buttocks and continues all the way down the leg - is one example of a radicular symptom that may be caused by damage or deterioration in the lumbar spine.
+If disc or bone material pushes into or impinges on a nearby nerve root and/or the spinal cord, it may result in pain, numbness, weakness, muscle spasms and loss of coordination, both at the site of the damage and elsewhere in the body, since most of the nerves for the rest of the body (e.g., arms, chest, abdomen and legs) pass from the brain through the neck.

 These symptoms and the conditions that cause them are collectively referred to as degenerative disc disease, if the condition has become chronic over time.
 Similar symptoms, however, may occur suddenly if the disc nucleus dislodges acutely and causes nerve root compromise, a condition referred to as a herniated disc.